Fernando Coronil: Biography

 As a part of their Ph.D. fieldwork, Skurski and Coronil had originally planned to conduct research in Cuba.
 However, Coronil was unable to secure permission from the Cuban government to conduct research in the country.
 Upon his return to the United States, Coronil was detained by the Immigration and Naturalization Service and subsequently expelled from the country "as a subversive agent, although no specific charges were ever disclosed".
 As a result, Coronil returned to Venezuela, where he taught at the Universidad Católica Andrés Bello and focused on writing a dissertation on Venezuela.
 The Immigration and Naturalization Service later lifted the unstated charges against Coronil, at which point he returned to the United States.
 He ultimately earned a Ph.D. in anthropology from the University of Chicago in 1987.

-In 1988, Coronil became a member of the society of fellows at the University of Michigan, after which the university hired him into a position as a professor of anthropology and history in the College of Literature, Science, and the Arts.
-At the University of Michigan, Coronil was actively involved in the department of History, the department of Anthropology, the Program in the Comparative Study of Social Transformations, the Interdisciplinary Doctoral Program in Anthropology and History, and the Latin American and Caribbean Studies Program.
+In 1988, Coronil became a member of the Society of Fellows at the University of Michigan, after which the university hired him into a position as a professor of anthropology and history in the College of Literature, Science, and the Arts.
+At the University of Michigan, Coronil was a member of the Department of Anthropology, the Program in the Comparative Study of Social Transformations, the Director of the Interdisciplinary Doctoral Program in Anthropology and History, and the Latin American and Caribbean Studies Program.

-Coronil retired from his active position at the University of Michigan on December 31, 2008.
-Starting February 1, 2009, he took on a position as a Professor of Anthropology for the City University of New York.
+Coronil left the University of Michigan on December 31, 2008 to take a position as a Professor of Anthropology at the Graduate Center of the City University of New York (CUNY).

 On August 16, 2011, Fernando Coronil died of lung cancer at Sloan Kettering Memorial Hospital in New York City.
 He was 66 years old.